 Groups with a Large Conjugacy Class Relative to a Normal Subgroup

 (with A. Harris and T. Keller) Accepted - Houston Journal of Mathematics.
-(This article will appear on ArXiV soon; after I am done with editing.)

 The relative parameter is non-negative integer associated to a pair (G,N), with G a finite group and N a normal subgroup that generalizes the parameter e which is associated to G and satisfies |G|=d(d+e) where d is the square root of a conjugacy class.
 Harrison proved several results concerning the non-relative parameter e and bounded |G| above in terms of e and characterized all groups G satisfying equality.
 In Section (3) of this paper we study the relative parameter corresponding to certain pairs (G,N), and bound |G:N| above by the relative parameter and partially characterize those groups achieving equality.
 In section (4) we explain why complete characterization is not completely possible.